Everest Base Camp Trek – 15 Days

 • A rewarding breathtaking and a life altering journey to the highest peaks of the world nestled in the lap of mighty Himalayan range.

-• The Kala Patthar, one of the best viewpoints, it provides the closest views of Mount Everest and is a popular spot for sunrise photography
+• The Kala Patthar, one of the best viewpoints, provides the closest views of Mount Everest and is a popular spot for sunrise photography

-• Explore stunning mountain vistas of the Mount Everest (8848.86 m)
+• Explore stunning mountain vistas of Mount Everest (8848.86 m)

 • Mixing with scenes and adding its adventure over iconic suspension bridges dressed with prayer flags.

-• Enjoy the active vibe of Sherpa culture and tradition at khumjung village.
+• Enjoy the active vibe of Sherpa culture and tradition at Khumjung village.

 • Ama Dablam and the history and tradition of Buddhism are easily observable at Tengboche monastery.